-The fleet owners we interviewed all used loans to buy their trucks (including BETs purchased with a battery and BETs renting a battery under the BaaS model) with a 40% down payment, 10% interest rate, and 3-year loan term.
+Loans were used to purchase the BETs (including BETs purchased with a battery and BETs renting a battery under the BaaS model) and the terms included a 40% down payment, 10% interest rate, and 3-year loan term.
 Diesel and LNG trucks are subject to a purchase tax of 10% of the total vehicle retail price, which is reflected in Table 3 and Table 4.
 BETs and FCETs are exempt from registration taxes.

-Fleet owners expect to use all trucks throughout the vehicles' lifetimes and to scrap them after 12 years for in-port tractor-trailers and 5 years for concrete mixer trucks.
+It is expected that all trucks will be used throughout the vehicles' lifetimes and that they will be scrapped after 12 years for in-port tractor-trailers and 5 years for concrete mixer trucks.
 A China Automotive Technology and Research Center (CATARC) report shows the annual depreciation rate is 8% for Chinese diesel trucks and 12% for BETs and FCETs.4